-Through our webpages (Monday - Friday, 10am - 12pm, 2 - 4pm). https://myuni.swansea.ac.uk/fse/
+Through our webpages (Monday - Friday, 10am - 12pm, 2 - 4pm).
+Faculty of Science and Engineering - Swansea University

 Zoom: By appointment.
 You can email, and if appropriate the team will share a link to their Zoom calendar for you to select a date/time to meet.